Top 9 AI Productivity Tools for Digital Workflow Management

 • Creative writing – Produces stories, essays, scripts, and more.

-• Code help – Writes and debugs code across multiple languages.
+• Code help – Writes and debugs code in multiple languages.

 • Multilingual support – Can translate and converse in many languages.

-• Advanced multimodal tools – Later versions handle text, images, and even voice.
+• Advanced multimodal tools – Supports text, images, voice, and file-based work.

 Pros